 There is great solace in being able to sit on a bench alone with oneself.
 To view one’s follies with a knowing smile.
 To look back on our silly, ego-based behaviours – and have a hearty laugh or two.
 To reflect back on all of the opportunities – missed or taken – to learn and grow.
 And, to promise ourselves that in the days we do have remaining, to keep growing until the end.

-Someday, each of we will feel the ebb and flow of our last breaths.
+Someday, each of us will feel the ebb and flow of our last breaths.
 If we are lucky we will have the opportunity to ponder our lives before the end here comes…and to ask ourselves one, final question – “Was my life well lived?”

 If, at the end…we can say that we found ourselves, and became ourselves, then the answer to the question will be an unequivocal “YES!”.